abhijith0505/abhijith0505.github.io/_posts/2022-01-09-how-not-to-do-mlops.md

 ### Bad Credit Assignment

 This antipattern talks about the failure to correctly identify the source of performance gains.
-While your model architecture and those super tuned hyperparameters will boost your performance, failure to attribute (possible) gains to other tasks like clever problem formulations, certain preprocessing steps, etc. could lead to issues in the future.
+While your model architecture and those super tuned hyper-parameters will boost your performance, failure to attribute (possible) gains to other tasks like clever problem formulations, certain preprocessing steps, etc. could lead to issues in the future.

 Extending the previously mentioned data drift dashboard, and using the experiment tracking tools, one should be able to define inferences from every model deployed be able to appropriately attribute.